alirezaprl11/EECS-4222-Project-2/tutorial/08-client.md

 ## 7) Optional Extension: Batch Submission

 For extra testing, you may extend the client to submit multiple jobs in a loop (e.g., from a file).
-This is not required unless specified in evaluation.
+This is not required.

 ------------------------------------------------------------------------